Boston Scientific accounts are for healthcare professionals only.

 This was important to me as patient safety is always my primary focus.
 And before starting a new procedure, it’s vital that I and my entire team feel that it’s safe and have confidence in the process and technology and will have support if and when needed.

 In my experience, the procedure itself is very straightforward and easy to manage.
 My experience with prostate biopsies and both needle guidance and ultrasound visualization has helped me to perform this procedure.
-In the pivotal trial, both the radiation oncologists and urologists who applied the spacer rated the device’s ease of use as “easy” or “very easy” 98.7% of the time.2 Given the upside of reducing the radiation to the rectum during radiation therapy, I would advise that every urologist consider it.
-Additionally, Boston Scientific allows physicians to utilize their proprietary equipment, including ultrasound, free for 90 days or 10 procedures, so the investment during training and evaluation period is minimal.
+In the pivotal trial, both the radiation oncologists and urologists who applied the spacer rated the device’s ease of use as “easy” or “very easy” 98.7% of the time.2 Given the potential upside of reducing the radiation to the rectum during radiation therapy, I would advise that every urologist consider it.
+Additionally, Boston Scientific allows physicians to evaluate their proprietary equipment and ultrasound through economical evaluation programs.

 Hydrodissection: Placement and when to abort the procedure

 A critical first step and required as part of the Instructions for Use for SpaceOAR Hydrogel, is to start with hydrodissection.
-It guides the placement of the spacer and ensures that the needle tip is in the correct location — the perirectal fat — and not in the periprostatic fascia, Denonvilliers’ fascia, or rectal wall.5
+It guides the placement of the spacer and helps to ensure that the needle tip is in the correct location — the perirectal fat — and not in the periprostatic fascia, Denonvilliers’ fascia, or rectal wall.

 It’s important to not proceed with gel placement if you’re not comfortable with the needle tip placement during this step.
 In fact, there are instances where I abort a case at this stage.
 If there’s abundant gas or stool in the rectum, limiting my vision and impacting placement of the needle, then I reconsider.
 There are also patients who have paucity of perirectal fat, which is also challenging.
 If the hydrodissection doesn’t go as expected, or I’m unable to place the tip of the needle in that thin elusive perirectal fat (it may be too anterior in the Denonvilliers’ fascia or too posterior in the perirectal wall), then I abort.

 Another option — which I prefer for my patients — is using the next-generation SpaceOAR Vue™ Hydrogel.
-This is an iodonized hydrogel spacer that offers enhanced visibility via CT scan compared to non-iodinized spacers.5 That’s the paramount reason to use SpaceOAR Hydrogel Vue, but it’s also cost effective for patients to only have a post-procedural CT scan as opposed to an additional MRI.11–13
+This is an iodonized hydrogel spacer that offers enhanced visibility via CT scan compared to non-iodinized spacers.

 Conclusion

-I truly believe that SpaceOAR Hydrogel is one of the best ways to help reduce the side effects of radiation during prostate cancer treatment.2 SpaceOAR Vue Hydrogel is the next-generation hydrogel that is designed to offer similar clinical benefits that SpaceOAR Hydrogel provides.
+I truly believe that SpaceOAR Hydrogel is one of the most effective ways to help reduce the side effects of radiation during prostate cancer treatment.
+SpaceOAR Vue Hydrogel is the next-generation hydrogel that is designed to offer similar clinical benefits that SpaceOAR Hydrogel provides.
 I’ve had no complications in the delivery, and my patients have not had any rectal complaints.
-Overall, my patients have done very well with SpaceOAR Hydrogel, and I think it should be considered for all patients embarking on a radiation pathway.
+Overall, my patients have done very well with SpaceOAR Hydrogel, and I think it should be considered for all appropriate patients embarking on a radiation pathway.

 Related content